By J. L. Starkey

 Tragic death creates a family legend

-The news regarding J.C.’s death was as sensationalized as it was detailed, and the story ran in a variety of papers in 1885 .
-The tragedy was even revisited some 30 years later in the 12 February 1915 edition of the Weekly Pioneer Times .
+The news regarding J.C.’s death was as sensationalized as it was detailed, and the tragic events would even be revisited some thirty years later, in the 12 February 1915 edition of the Weekly Pioneer Times .

-True to the writing style of the time, news accounts were almost macabre in their descriptions of J.C.’s final hours.
-One such report appeared in the 14 February 1885 edition of the Black Hills Weekly Times .
-Based on eyewitness interviews, the story described J.C. at the start of the journey as, “…chatting freely and pleasantly but so incoherently that…suspicions…were aroused that [he] was not in his right mind. ” In chilling detail, the article then described J.C.’s decline in a matter of hours as the journey continued.
+True to the writing style of the time, reports were almost macabre in their descriptions of J.C.’s final hours.
+One such account appeared in the 14 February 1885 edition of the Black Hills Weekly Times .
+Based on eyewitness interviews, the story described J.C. at the start of the journey as, “…chatting freely and pleasantly but so incoherently that…suspicions…were aroused that [he] was not in his right mind. ” In chilling detail, the article then described how J.C.’s health declined in a matter of hours as the journey continued.

 “At Spring Creek, John became greatly excited by the fancied presence of dead bodies and cowering in the corner implored [passenger] Mr. Billings to protect him.
 The latter succeeded in tranquilizing his companion who remained quiet until Hot Springs was reached…John continuing his journey alone, apparently rational and in good spirits.
 When near Cheyenne River, the unfortunate man was again possessed of an insane freak, and, drawing a razor began slashing at the stage curtains and the canvass partition in rear of the driver, all of which, as well as the driver’s clothing, were more or less mutilated.”